RyryTheGuy/odin-ruby/README.md

 - Stock Picker

   - Using an array of stock prices, find the best days to buy stocks and then sell them.

+- Bubble Sort

+  - Using an array of random numbers, sort them by using the sorting algorithm "Bubble sort".